What’s Paternity Law in Texas?

 – I’m Vonda Covington.
 I’m a family law attorney in Richmond, Texas.
 I’ve been practicing family law now since 1993, and one of the terms that we hear, in family law, and we probably, you guys have probably heard this term, too, is Baby Daddy and Baby Mama.
 That’s my Baby Daddy.
 That’s the person who is the daddy to your baby.

 You’re not married, may not even have a relationship with each other, and I have seen this.
 Two ships, passing in the night, get a little intimate, nine months later there’s a little human being.
-So what do you do?
 What do you do in a situation like this?

 How is Paternity Established in Texas

 You may not know much about each other, you may not really like each other, but now, oh my god, you’ve got a baby together.
-One parent or the other typically, should file a suit for paternity, to have the parentage of the child adjudicated.
+One parent or the other, should file a suit for paternity, to have the parentage of the child adjudicated.

 We usually get DNA testing done to confirm that this genuinely is the dad of the baby.
-Mom, we usually already know.
+The mom will usually be known.
 That’s not typically a big issue in the way our society is right now, but for dad there are sometimes questions and it’s a good idea to just put those to rest.

 The Paternity Process Includes Child Support and Child Custody